-- Individual supported employment supports sustained paid employment at or above the minimum wage, and career development in an integrated, competitive setting in the general workforce in a job that meets personal and career goals. - Self-employment refers to an individual-run business that nets the equivalent of a competitive wage, after reasonable period for start-up, and is either home-based or takes place in regular integrated business, industry or community-based settings. - Small group supported employment support are services and training activities, provided in typical business, industry and community settings for groups of two to six workers with disabilities, paying at least minimum wage.
+- Individual supported employment supports to attain or sustain paid employment at or above the minimum wage, and career development in an integrated, competitive setting in the general workforce in a job that meets personal and career goals. - Self-employment refers to an individual-run business that nets the equivalent of a competitive wage, after reasonable period for start-up, and is either home-based or takes place in regular integrated business, industry or community-based settings. - Small group supported employment support are services and training activities, provided in typical business, industry and community settings for groups of two to six workers with disabilities, paying at least minimum wage that leads to ICIE.
 The purpose of funding for this service is to support sustained paid employment and work experience that leads to individual competitive integrated employment.
 Examples include mobile crews and other business-based workgroups employing small groups of workers with disabilities.
-Supported employment small group employment support must promote integration into the workplace and interaction between workers with disabilities and people without disabilities in those workplaces.
+Small group supported employment must promote integration into the workplace and interaction between workers with disabilities and people who do not have disabilities.
+Participation in small group supported employment is not a required prerequisite for individual competitive integrated employment or receiving supported employment services.

-Supported/integrated employment service components needed for each beneficiary are documented, coordinated, and non-duplicative of other services otherwise available under a program funded under section 110 of the Rehabilitation Act of 1973 or the IDEA (20 U.S.C.
+Supported/integrated employment service components needed for each beneficiary are documented, coordinated, and non-duplicative of other services otherwise available under a program funded under the IDEA (20 U.S.C.
 1401 et seq.).

-If an beneficiary has a need for transportation to participate, maintain, or access the skill-building services, the same service provider may be reimbursed for providing this transportation only after it is determined that it is not otherwise available (e.g., volunteer, family member) and is the least expensive available means suitable to the beneficiary's need, in accordance with Medicaid non-emergency medical transportation policy outlined in the Non-Emergency Medical Transportation chapter of the Medicaid Provider Manual.
+If a beneficiary has a need for transportation to participate, maintain, or access the supported/integrated employment services, the same service provider may be reimbursed for providing this transportation only after it is determined that it is not otherwise available (e.g., volunteer, family member) and is the least expensive available means suitable to the beneficiary's need, in accordance with Medicaid non-emergency medical transportation policy outlined in the Non-Emergency Medical Transportation chapter of the MDHHS Medicaid Provider Manual.

-Provider Qualifications Provider Type License Certification Other Standard Employment Specialist/Job Coach None None Individual has completed specialized training; is able to perform basic first-aid procedures; is trained in the beneficiary's IPOS, as applicable; is at least 18 years of age; able to prevent transmission of communicable disease; able to communicate expressively and receptively in order to follow IPOS requirements and beneficiary-specific emergency procedures, and to report on employment-related activities performed; and in good standing with the law.
+Provider Qualifications Provider Type License Certification Other Standard Employment Specialist/Job Coach None None Individual has completed specialized training; is able to perform basic first-aid procedures; is trained in the beneficiary's IPOS, as applicable; is at least 18 years of age; able to prevent transmission of communicable disease; able to communicate expressively and receptively in

+Provider Qualifications Provider Type License Certification Other Standard order to follow IPOS requirements and beneficiary-specific emergency procedures, and to report on employment-related activities performed; and in good standing with the law.